mikakallberg/Milestone-Project-1/README.md

   - The about us page gives the user a little bit more information about the inclusive values of The Urban Growing at Eskadern.
   - This section allows the user to get to know the society a little more.
-  -There are multiple roads of contact in the content section of the about page.
+  - There are multiple roads of contact in the content section of the about page.

 ![About](assets/images/aboutlandingpage.png)

--embedded in the text are clickabel links to Facebook, Instagram and Twitter.
+- Embedded in the text are clickabel links to Facebook, Instagram and Twitter.
 As with the footer all external links have a noopener and a noreferrer, to increase security for the user.
 So malicious code can't interfer as the user is transported from our page to the external site.

 ![About Text area](assets/images/aboutlinksintext.png)